Life-Changing Connections with Software Engineer, Seema Bharti | A scaleup career success story

-It was at this time Seema reached out to Hunt & Co.’s Principal Consultant Carly Shearman who she had already been connected with for over 12 months.
+It was at this time Seema reached out to Hunt & Co.
 As Seema was back in India visiting family, the entire process was remote with the goal of having a role all lined up for Seema upon her return to Australia.
-After an initial screening call and a face-to-face interview, Carly got to work and lined up an interview with Jacobi, a cloud-based, multi-asset analytics platform with impressive technology used by investment teams.
+After an initial screening call and a face-to-face interview, our team got to work and lined up an interview with Jacobi, a cloud-based, multi-asset analytics platform with impressive technology used by investment teams.

 Within a matter of weeks, Seema had interviewed with Jacobi and was offered a Software Engineering role – a position that would allow her to combine her Back End development skills with her interest in the DevOps space in an environment she could thrive.

 We were thrilled to chat with Seema about her experience with Hunt & Co., resource recommendations and career advice for job seekers.